 Is it safe?

-There are no known risks or side effects associated with MRI.
+MRI scan are considered safe with very little risks or side effects..
 Because of the magnets involved, MRI must not be performed on people with certain metal implants in their bodies such as pacemakers, inner ear implants, surgical clips within the head and some artificial metallic heart valves.
 If you have ever had metal fragments in your eyes, it will be necessary for you to have an x-ray of your eyes to ensure that no fragments still remain.
+It is important that you let us know if you have had any metal or medical devices in your body.

 During the scan, the magnets make a wide range of loud noises; banging, buzzing and rumbling.
 You will be provided with headphones to protect you from these.